Our staff.

 Kala McWain Family Leader

 Kala McWain is a mother of two from Casper, Wyoming.
-Her youngest son Braxton was diagnosed with Phenylketonuria (PKU), a rare metabolic disorder, at four days old.
-In the two years since his diagnosis, Kala has worked tirelessly to build public awareness of the impact that this disease has on both patients & caregivers.
-She currently volunteers her time on the advocacy committee at the National PKU Alliance, fighting for the Medical Nutrition Equity Act (HR 3783/S 2013), and is working alongside Mountain States Regional Genetics Network as Wyoming's Genetics Navigator.
+Her youngest son was diagnosed with Phenylketonuria (PKU), a rare metabolic disorder, at four days old.
+Since his diagnosis, Kala has worked tirelessly to build public awareness of the impact that this disease has on both people with PKU & their families.
+She actively shares their newborn screening story to remind others how important that little heel prick is and to bring awareness to the impact a positive result has on families.
+She currently volunteers her time as advocacy committee co-chair at the National PKU Alliance and serves as a mentor to others through their mentoring program.
 Kala is passionate about medical equity for the rare disease community at both federal & state levels, helping others find their voice in advocacy, and daydreams about better support for caregivers.
 She has found the greatest gift of community through PKU and feels blessed to be Braxton's momma.

 Danelle Medina Family Leader